anpham6/android-docs/source/document/android/exclusions.rst

 Exclusions
 ==========

 Most attributes can be excluded from the generated XML.
-One or more exclusions can be applied to any element using the OR "**|**" operator.
+One or more exclusions can be applied to any element using the OR ":lower:`|`" operator.

 .. tip:: Defining an element ``id`` will prevent it from being removed during the optimization phase. ``STAGE_OPTIMIZATION`` flags similarly will disable specific actions from being applied which are undesirable.